TangentFoxy/Pop.Box/docs/Drawables.md

 anything, or a table of color values.
 The color values should be in the format LÖVE uses (`{red, green, blue, alpha}`, see [love.graphics.setColor][2]).

-(The alpha value is optional and will default to `255`, but not using an alpha is likely to mess up your rendering if an alpha value is used *anywhere else*.)
+(The alpha value is optional, but not using an alpha is likely to mess up your rendering if an alpha is used *anywhere else*.)

 [1]: https://love2d.org/wiki/Drawable
 [2]: https://love2d.org/wiki/love.graphics.setColor